dbtek/fresource/README.md

 ## API

 **Collection = fresource(path)**
 Initialize a resource with a path / url.
-Path should include all path / query param varibles like `:key`.
+Path should include all path / query parameter variables like `:key`.

 **Collection.get(params)**
 Fetches a `GET` request with given parameters.